mendixlabs/jsonschema-to-jsonform/README.md

 ## JSON Schema To JSON Form

-The goal of JSONSchemaToJSONForm is to automatically create a HTML form using a JSON Schema.
-Simply create a JSON schema using the guidelines provided at https://json-schema.org/ and send it as the JSON schema to this widget if you want to create a form for any type of data.
+The goal of JSONSchemaToJSONForm is to automatically create a form using a JSON Schema.
+Simply create a JSON schema using the guidelines provided at https://json-schema.org/ and send it as the JSON schema to this widget. create a form for any type of data.
 In brief, you can use the JSON structure to construct the forms dynamically.

 Moreover, JSONSchemaToJSONForm includes UI Schema and Placeholder data for the form, enabling more personalised forms.